 Field Notes: Outdoor Dances for This 21st Century

 "Field Notes" is an original site-specific work for four dancers, first performed in the apple orchards at PS21 on the late summer afternoons of September 18, 19 and 20.
 “Field Notes” is uniquely conceived for socially distanced audiences, with spectators seated in pairs in the open air of the orchard.

-This is the fourth chapter of the choreographer’s series Of Iron and Diamonds, inspired by Boccaccio’s Decameron, which she began in 2017.
-This new piece, while connected to the earlier, pre-Covid chapters, is at the same time in direct response to our current moment of great uncertainty and uprising.
-It conjures a space of wistfulness, melancholy and delight, acknowledging the weight of this unprecedented epoch, yet without directly commenting on it.
+We saw "Field Notes" as the continuation of a series called Of Iron and Diamonds, inspired by Boccaccio’s Decameron, which I began in 2017.
+This new piece, while connected to the earlier, pre-Covid chapters, was at the same time in direct response to the current moment of great uncertainty and uprising.
+It conjured a space of wistfulness, melancholy and delight, acknowledging the weight of this unprecedented epoch, without stating the obvious.

-Galasso has created nearly twenty collaborative site-based works for venues as varied and unconventional as an underground bank vault, a grand marble staircase, dilapidated houses and inverted theaters (audience onstage and performers in the seats), as well as traditional indoor and outdoor performance spaces and stages.
-Her choreography is cast-specific and site-responsive, with nods to history filtered through a pop sensibility.
+"Field Notes" falls within my larger body of work that includes nearly twenty collaborative site-based works for venues as varied and unconventional as an underground bank vault, a grand marble staircase, dilapidated houses and inverted theaters (audience onstage and performers in the seats), as well as traditional indoor and outdoor performance spaces and stages.
+My choreography is cast-specific and site-responsive, with nods to history filtered through a pop sensibility.

 All photos above by Steven Taylor, featuring Doug LeCours, Jordan Demetrius Lloyd, Tara Sheena and Meg Weeks, with costumes by Karen Boyer.
 All shot during the dress rehearsal of "Field Notes" on September 17, 2020, in the apple orchards of PS21, Chatham, NY.

 Advanced reservations are required, and are issued in pairs.